 Earthquakes for advice on travelling to and living in an earthquake-prone region.

-Tsunamis are a risk because of frequent seismic activity in Taiwan, surrounding oceans and neighbouring countries.
+Tsunamis are a risk because of frequent earthquakes in the region.

-In addition to the advice for all natural disasters above:
+In addition to the advice for natural disasters above:

 - check for information on earthquakes and tsunamis in the Pacific on the